Data Architect: Responsibilities, Types, Skills & More

 Data integration architects specialize in designing solutions to bring together data from different sources and systems seamlessly.

-They identify data integration patterns, develop data integration frameworks, and implement ETL (Extract, Transform, Load) processes to ensure data flows smoothly and accurately between systems.
+They identify data integration patterns, develop data integration frameworks, and implement ETL (Extract, Transform, Load).

 6. Data governance architect